This post may include affiliate links. Read our disclosure policy for more information.

 What do you do with your old pantyhose?
-The other day I was getting ready to throw out an old pair when it occurred to me that my grandmother probably had some really clever household tips for using them.
+The other day I was getting ready to throw out an old pair when it occurred to me that my grandmother probably had some really clever frugal living tips for using them.
 I immediately sent an email to family members to see if they remembered any ways that grandma would use old pantyhose.
 I didn’t think that I was going to get much of a response to the email, but to my surprise they were able to come up with 20 uses.

 |Picture from: Curvy Plus Me|